barbarysoftware/Linkifier/README.md

 # linkify-java

-A Java library detect URLs in plain-text strings and convert them to HTML <a> anchor tags.
+A Java library to detect URLs in plain-text strings and convert them to HTML <a> anchor tags.

 Inspired by linkifyjs.